project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 > The initialization of these environmental variables can take place in a common place like in your **.bashrc** or **.bash_profile**

-2. Edit the file **sunbird-portal/src/app/helpers/environmentVariablesHelper.js** and ensure that the following tokens are set to the values indicated.
+2. Edit the file **sunbird-portal/src/helpers/environmentVariablesHelper.js** and ensure that the following tokens are set to the values indicated.
 Enclose all string values within double quotation marks.
+Add any token, that is mentioned in the table, but which is not present in the environmentVariablesHelper.js file.

 |            Token            |                   Value                              | Data Type |
 |-----------------------------|------------------------------------------------------|-----------|